Platform

 HOW DOES GEOFENCING MARKETING WORK?

 The first step of any geofencing advertising campaign starts with the company.
-They establish when and where they want to advertise, and most importantly how they’re going to advertise.
+They establish when and where they want to advertise and, most importantly, how they will advertise.
 The advertisement is distributed within the selected area to anyone using their phone.
 However, the advertisements don’t spontaneously appear.
-A customer has to be using an app or be in an active web browsing session.
+Customers must use an app or be in an active web browsing session.

 Once the campaign is active, anyone who uses their phone in the specified area will receive the customized message via in-app advertisements or a web browsing session.
-The company then gets data about who saw their ad, the demographics of that group (like age and gender), and what kinds of interaction took place (like clicks on the ad).
+The company then gets data about who saw its ad, the demographics of that group (such as age and gender), and what kinds of interaction took place (such as clicks on the ad).

 WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF GEOFENCING?